gravitational/teleport/rfd/0095-application-access-okta-integration.md

 #### Teleport CLI

-* Okta applications will show up when doing a `tsh apps ls` from the command line.
+* Okta applications will show up when doing a `tsh apps ls` from the command line, with a type "okta".
 * Logging in will **not** work for Okta apps.

 #### Access requests